Skip to main content

 How big is the EOR services market and which regions are experiencing the most growth?

-Other EOR research pinpointed the growth of EOR services for both small-to-medium enterprises and large enterprises throughout 2023.
-The key geographical areas seeing the most growth are:
+Other EOR research pinpointed the growth of EOR services for both small-to-medium enterprises and large enterprises in the following key geographical areas:

 • North America (the USA, Canada, and Mexico)